skylight-hq/skylight.digital/_projects/usaf_amp.md

 feature_image_description:
 order: 2550
 display: true
-tags: [service delivery, research & design, defense, air force, lucas newman, jesse skeets, adam weber, gianna buda]
+tags: [service delivery, research & design, software delivery, defense, air force, lucas newman, jesse skeets, adam weber, gianna buda]
 excerpt: A digital application that simplifies and automates the process for transitioning to a new base, for both airmen and all who support them.
 project_members:
   - lucas-newman